WordPress is an open source content management system (CMS) that has been available since 2003.

 BigCommerce

-Our next WordPress alternative for selling online is BigCommerce.
-This platform is similar to Shopify but isn’t quite as popular across the internet.
-Like Shopify, BigCommerce only focuses on eCommerce, which makes it a great WordPress alternative if you want something that is more specialised.
+This platform is similar to Shopify, but BigCommerce only focuses on eCommerce, which makes it a great WordPress alternative if you want something that is more specialised.

-If you liked the sound of Shopify, then it’s likely that BigCommerce is going to be of interest.
-We’ll try and compare these two platforms as much as possible in the Key Features section to help you out if you’re deciding between the two.
+We’ll try and compare these two platforms as much as possible to help you out if you’re deciding between the two.

 Key features

-At its core, BigCommerce is a simple website builder that allows people to sell their products online.
-However, the platform is taken to new levels with the inclusion of a range of eCommerce-specific features.
-These include things like abandoned cart recovery, bulk ordering, and the integration of API.
+BigCommerce includes of a range of eCommerce specific features.
+These include things like abandoned cart recovery, bulk ordering and the seamless integration of API.

 Another key aspect of BigCommerce is its SEO integration.
-SEO can be a daunting concept for business owners, but BigCommerce takes most of the work out of your hands.
 If you do want to delve deeper into SEO, then you’ll have the opportunity to edit the metadata and URLs of your web pages.

 Pros: